Skip to content

 6 min read · Cost

-Material spec differences
+Material spec differences are real value differences

 Labor quality and crew model

-Profit margin (the smallest factor)
+Profit margin is the smallest factor

-How to actually compare estimates
+How to make estimates actually comparable

 Where estimate spread typically comes from